Neurocardiology: Emotions

 The relationship between emotions and their effect on the destabilization of the heart continues to be a mystery.
 It is considered that both the spatial and temporal patterns of autonomic input to the heart play a key role in altered electrophysiological parameters.
 The body continually attempts to maintain homeostasis through the baroreflex.
 This balance in the autonomic neural input to the heart in response to the pressure and volume changes leads to alterations in the baroreceptors.

 Treatments

 Medications

 Drugs with both antidepressant and cardiometabolic actions are in the process of being studied.
-Most of the medications work on stressors of the heart and some also work to treat the neuropsychiatric diseases.
-Antidepressant medications have shown to be insufficient to induce normalization of the cardiovascular dysfunctions, which are associated with the psychiatric conditions.
+Most medications work on stressors of the heart and some also work to treat neuropsychiatric diseases.
+Antidepressant medications have shown to be insufficient to induce the normalization of cardiovascular dysfunctions, which are associated with psychiatric conditions.